wxt-dev/wxt/docs/guide/go-further/reusable-modules.md

 ## Plugins

 Whereas modules are executed at build-time, plugins are executed at runtime.
-As of now, the only way to add a plugin is with the `addWxtPlugin` helper.
+As of now, the only way to add a plugin is with the `addWxtPlugin` helper inside a module.

 Here's a minimal example to execute something at runtime.